 - About 55% of calories in the diet should be from complex carbohydrates.
 Eat more complex carbohydrates such as brown rice, whole-grain bread, fruits, and vegetables.
 Avoid simple carbohydrates such as table sugars, sweets, doughnuts, cakes, and muffins.
 Cut down on non-diet soft drinks, these sugary soft drinks are loaded with simple carbohydrates and calories.
 Simple carbohydrates cause excessive insulin release by the pancreas, and insulin promotes growth of fat tissue.

 - Educate yourself in reading food labels and estimating calories and serving sizes.

 - Consult your doctor before starting any dietary changes.
-You doctor should prescribe the amount of daily calories in your diet.
+You doctor or a nutritionist should prescribe the amount of daily calories in your diet.

 Viewers share their comments